Green Hydrogen in Natural Gas Pipelines: Decarbonization Solution or Pipe Dream?

 Can carbon-free hydrogen augment, or even replace, the fossil natural gas running through pipelines to fuel furnaces, boilers, stoves and other building applications today?

-Or, will the effort bog down in challenges related to pipeline safety and upgrade costs, loss of energy density, the long-term cost discrepancies compared to electrifying natural gas-fired heat and appliances in buildings, or the pressure to direct green hydrogen to hard-to-decarbonize sectors?
+Or will the effort get bogged down in challenges related to pipeline safety and upgrade costs, loss of energy density, the long-term cost discrepancies compared to electrifying natural-gas-fired heat and appliances in buildings, or the pressure to direct green hydrogen to hard-to-decarbonize sectors?

-Natural gas utilities around the world are seeking real-world answers to these kinds of questions.
-Some of the most advanced efforts are underway in the U.K., where utilities including National Grid and Scottish Gas Network are blending hydrogen into pipelines not just to fuel power plants or industrial processes, but to serve homes and businesses.
+Natural-gas utilities around the world are seeking real-world answers to these kinds of questions.
+Some of the most advanced efforts are underway in the U.K., where utilities including National Grid and Scottish Gas Network are blending hydrogen into pipelines not just to fuel power plants or industrial processes but also to serve homes and businesses.

-“We’ve got hydrogen in 20 percent blend already going into one very small network in the U.K., and consumers are saying they notice no difference” in terms of performance of gas-fired appliances, Anthony Green, National Grid U.K.’s hydrogen project director, said in an October interview.
+“We’ve got hydrogen in 20 percent blend already going into one very small network in the U.K., and consumers are saying they notice no difference” in terms of performance of gas-fired appliances, Antony Green, National Grid U.K.’s hydrogen project director, said in an October interview.
 “That’s a good sign.”

-While early-stage tests are keeping hydrogen concentrations below 20 percent, U.K. utilities hope to carry 100 percent hydrogen in future years, as part of the country’s emphasis on finding green replacements to fuel supplies as well as electricity.
+While early-stage tests are keeping hydrogen concentrations below 20 percent, U.K. utilities hope to carry 100 percent hydrogen in future years as part of the country’s emphasis on finding green replacements for fuel supplies as well as electricity.
 “It’s a very, very ambitious program across all the gas networks,” Green said.

 Similar efforts are underway across Europe to build on the European Union’s massive green hydrogen targets over the coming decade.
-In the Netherlands, the site of what could be the world’s largest green hydrogen production hub powered by offshore wind intends to run 100-percent hydrogen through pipelines to fuel industrial uses.
+In the Netherlands, the site of what could be the world’s largest green hydrogen production hub powered by offshore wind intends to run 100 percent hydrogen through pipelines to fuel industrial uses.
 Oil giants including Shell, BP and Total are promising major investments to meet decarbonization goals.

 “Pipeline injection is a national hydrogen strategy for the Netherlands, for Germany, for France, for Australia, for South Korea, for Japan,” said Mona Dajani, head of the renewable energy and green hydrogen practice of law firm Pillsbury Winthrop Shaw Pittman.
 “There are a number of pilot projects exploring the impacts of hydrogen blending around the world.”